Adaptive Mesh Refinement for arbitrary initial Triangulations: Theoretical Investigation of the novel Initialization

 B\"ansch~\cite{Baensch91}, Arnold, Mukherjee and Pouly~\cite{AMP.2000} and Schön~\cite{Schoen} suggested to introduce five types of tetrahedrons ($P_u$, $P_f$, $A$, $M$ and $O$ in the language of \cite{AMP.2000}) with special bisection rules.
 Only three of them ($P_u$, $P_f$ and $A$) appear in the context of colored triangulations with the bisection algorithm of Maubach and Traxler.
 The other two types $(M$ and $O$) are used only for some tetrahedrons of the initial triangulations.
 Bisecting those two additional types creates tetrahedrons of type $P_u$, $P_f$ and $A$, whose bisection then follows the rules of Maubach and Traxler.
 Consequently, the resulting triangulations are again shape-regular and form a distributive ordered lattice.
-However, consecutive uniform refinements are no longer conforming, cf.~\ref{itm:basic-colored-uniform} of Proposition~\ref{pro:basic-colored}.
-Moreover, it is unknown if triangulations resulting from the strategies in \cite{Baensch91,AMP.2000} satisfy Proposition~\ref{pro:closurecolored} and~\ref{pro:colored-grading}.
-If the proposition is satisfied, the constant $\CBDV$ depends additionally on the number of initial simplices, since the refinement strategy bisects the longest edge of any initial simplex, see Figure~\ref{fig:BadLongestEdge} for an illustration.
-The same drawback experiences the alternative algorithm in~\cite{Schoen} which satisfies Proposition~\ref{pro:closurecolored} with constant $\CBDV$ depending on the number of simplices in $\tria_0$, see \cite[Thm.~1.8.23]{Schoen}.
-A similar drawback applies to longest edge bisection schemes \cite{Rivara84,Rivara91}.
-Additionally, longest edge bisection lacks theoretical results like preservation of shape regularity. \end{remark}
+However, consecutive uniform refinements are no longer conforming, cf.~\ref{itm:basic-colored-uniform} of Theorem~\ref{thm:basic-properties}.
+Moreover, it is unknown if triangulations resulting from the strategies in \cite{Baensch91,AMP.2000} satisfy Theorem~\ref{thm:closuregcolored}.
+If the closure estimate in \eqref{eq:ClosureEstThm} is satisfied for these strategies, the constant $\CBDV$ depends additionally on the number of initial simplices, since the refinement strategy bisects the longest edge of any initial simplex, see Figure~\ref{fig:BadLongestEdge} for an illustration.
+The same drawback experiences the alternative algorithm in~\cite{Schoen} which satisfies \eqref{eq:ClosureEstThm} with constant $\CBDV$ depending on the number of simplices in $\tria_0$, see \cite[Thm.~1.8.23]{Schoen}, and the newest vertex bisection for $n=2$ investigated in \cite[Thm.~2 and Lem.~7]{KarkulikPavlicekPraetorius13} with $\CBDV$ depending on a constant $C_\textup{chain}$ bounded from below by the longest refinement chain in $\tria_0$.
+A similar drawback must apply to longest edge bisection schemes \cite{Rivara84,Rivara91}, where currently no theoretical results on closure estimates and preservation of shape regularity in higher dimensions exist.